apache/flink/docs/java_api_guide.md

 Example Program
 ---------------

 The following program is a complete, working example of WordCount.
 You can copy &amp; paste the code to run it locally.
-You only have to include Stratosphere's Java API library into your project (see Section [Linking with Stratosphere](#linking)) and specify the imports.
+You only have to include Flink's Java API library into your project (see Section [Linking with Flink](#linking)) and specify the imports.
 Then you are ready to go!

 ```java
 public class WordCountExample {